liamnaddell/fsdesign/README.md

     //local_file_id's are assigned by the filesystem.
     //procnto maintains a mapping from global_file_id -> local_file_id
     struct qnx_file *f = procnto_get_file(global_file_id);
-    long a = MsgSend(f->driver->coid,"Please get this file data "+local_file_id,buf,size);
+    //TODO: I'm not distinguishing here between "read" and "read_at".
+It's likely we want read() to only exist within libc, and read_at() to exist everywhere else. long a = MsgSend(f->driver->coid,"Please get this file data "+local_file_id,buf,size);
     return a;
 }